-10.2.
-Google is certified under the Privacy Shield framework which offers a guarantee of compliance with European data protection legislation (https://www.privacyshield.gov/participant?id=a2zt000000001L5AAI&status=Active).
+10.2 Google is certified under the Privacy Shield Agreement and thereby offers a guarantee of compliance with European data protection law (https://www.privacyshield.gov/participant?id=a2zt000000001L5AAI&status=Active).

-10.3.
-Google will use this information on our behalf for the purpose of evaluating use of our Websites by the User, compiling reports on activity on the Websites, and providing us with other services relating to the use of the Websites and use of the Internet.
-This process may involve creating pseudonymized usage profiles of Users from the processed data.
+10.3 Google will use this information on our behalf to evaluate the use of our online offer by users, to compile reports on the activities within this online offer and to provide us with further services related to the use of this online offer and the internet.
+In doing so, pseudonymous usage profiles of the users can be created from the processed data.

-10.5.
-We only use Google Analytics with IP anonymization enabled.
-That means Google truncates the User’s IP address within Member States of the European Union and in other countries that are party to the Agreement on the European Economic Area.
-Only in exceptional cases is the full IP address transmitted to a Google server in the USA and truncated there.
+10.5 We use Google Analytics only with IP anonymization enabled.
+This means that the IP address of users is shortened by Google within member states of the European Union or in other contracting states to the Agreement on the European Economic Area.
+Only in exceptional cases will the full IP address be transferred to a Google server in the USA and shortened there.

-10.6.
-The IP address transmitted by the User’s browser is not associated with any other data held by Google.
-Users can prevent cookies from being installed on their computer by adjusting their browser settings accordingly.
-Users can also prevent Google from collecting data generated by cookies concerning their use of the Websites and can prevent Google from processing this data by downloading and installing a browser plug-in from the following link:http://tools.google.com/dlpage/gaoptout?hl=en.
+10.6 The IP address transmitted by the user's browser will not be merged with other data from Google.
+Users can prevent the storage of cookies by setting their browser software accordingly; users can also prevent the collection of the data generated by the cookie and related to their use of the online offer to Google, as well as the processing of this data by Google, by downloading and installing the browser plugin available at the following link:http://tools.google.com/dlpage/gaoptout?hl=de.

-We use Piwik PRO, a web analysis service provided by Piwik PRO GmbH, Kurfürstendamm 21, 10719 Berlin, on the basis of our legitimate interests (i.e. interest in the analysis, optimization and economic operation of our online offer within the meaning of Art.
-6 Para.
-1 lit.
-GDPR). , Germany (“Piwik”).
-Piwik does not process any personal data and does not set any cookies.
-Further information about the processing can be found at https://piwik.pro/privacy-security/
+We use Matomi, a web analytics service, on the basis of our legitimate interests (i.e. interest in the analysis, optimization and economic operation of our online offering within the meaning of Art.
+6 para.
+1 lit. f.
+DSGVO) Matomi, a web analytics service.
+Matomi does not process any personal data and does not set any cookies.
+For more information about the processing, please visit https://matomo.org/.

 12. Google AdSense

-12.2.
-Google is certified under the Privacy Shield Agreement and thereby offers a guarantee to comply with European data protection law (https://www.privacyshield.gov/participant?id=a2zt000000001L5AAI&status=Active).
+12.2 Google is certified under the Privacy Shield agreement and thereby offers a guarantee of compliance with European data protection law (https://www.privacyshield.gov/participant?id=a2zt000000001L5AAI&status=Active).

-12.3.
-The cookie and / or Web Beacon information generated through your use of this Services will be send to and stored on a server of Google Ireland Limited, Gordon House, Barrow Street, Dublin 4, Irland.
-Google will use this information, to evaluate your use of the site in view of the ads, compiling reports on Services activity for website operators and compile and provide other services and websites activity and internet related services.
-Google may use the data in order to create User profiles.
+12.4 The information generated by the use of Adsense will be transmitted to and stored by Google on servers in the United States.
+Google will use this information for the purpose of evaluating your use of the online service in relation to the advertisements, compiling reports on website activity for website operators and providing other services relating to website activity and internet usage.
+Google may use the data to create user profiles.

-12.4.
-In addition, Google may also transfer this information to third parties, unless required by law or if third parties process this data on Google's behalf.
-Google will not associate your IP address with any other data held by Google.
-Storing cookies on your hard drive and the display of Web Beacons you can prevent, by pointing your browser settings to „Do not accept cookies“.
-However, we point out, that in this case perhaps not all the features of this Services can be used to their full extent.
+12.5 Google may also transfer this information to third parties where required to do so by law, or where such third parties process the information on Google's behalf.
+Google will not associate the IP address of users with any other data held by Google.
+Users can prevent the storage of cookies on the hard drive of users and the display of web beacons by selecting "Do not accept cookies" in your browser settings.
+However, we would like to point out that in this case it may not be possible to use all functions of this online offer to their full extent.